daurnimator/luatz/timetable.md

 ## `new_from_timestamp ( timestamp )`

-Returns a new timetable given a timestamp in seconds since the unix epoch of 1970-01-01.
+Returns a new (normalised) timetable, given a timestamp in seconds since the unix epoch of 1970-01-01.

-`:normalise ( )` should probably be called before use to resolve to the current time and date.

 ## `:clone ( )`